 Owen on Hebrews 8:6, p.
 84

 For more on this see D. Patrick Ramsey’s In Defense of Moses as well as Lee Irons’ The Subservient Covenant.
-Note: Though it may have taken presbyterians centuries to realize the error of their position, 17th century congregationalists (including baptists) quickly understood the error and rejected the position.
+Note: Though it may have taken some Presbyterians centuries to realize the error of Calvin and Westminsters’ position, 17th century congregationalists (including baptists) quickly understood the error and rejected the position.

-Because more and more presbyterians are adopting the Subservient Covenant view, the OPC GA has established a study committee to determine if it is “consistent with the doctrinal system taught in the confessional standards of the Orthodox Presbyterian Church.”
+Because more and more Presbyterians are adopting the Subservient Covenant view, the OPC GA has established a study committee to determine if it is “consistent with the doctrinal system taught in the confessional standards of the Orthodox Presbyterian Church.”
+[Update: The Report is complete.
+See my summary, background, and comment].
 In the midst of this debate, Robert B. Strimple, President emeritus & Professor emeritus of Systematic Theology, Westminster Seminary California, Escondido, CA wrote a memo to the faculty specifically addressing Clark’s writings in particular.
 He emphatically states

 [A] distinction must be made between the moral law of God and the purpose it served before the fall (“as a covenant of works”), and the moral law of God and the purpose it serves after the fall (see sec.
 6), for which purpose it was delivered upon Mount Sinai (see sec.
 2); i.e., as “a perfect rule of righteousness.”
 The Confession says that the moral law that God gave to Adam as a covenant of works is the “very same law” (Dr. Clark) that continues to be a perfect rule of righteousness for us; and it was that law (I shall refer again below to the force of the “as such” in section 2) that “was delivered by God upon Mount Sinai.”
 But that law does not continue as a covenant of works for us, and it was not delivered upon Mount Sinai as a covenant or works for the children of Israel.
 This is what the Confession teaches.
 It may not be what some on our faculty would like it to teach.
 But it is what the Confession teaches.

-The “modern view” (Subservient Covenant) is contrary to the Westminster Confession (which means Clark’s primary objection to the Baptist reading of the Old & New Covenants was rejected by Westminster).
+The “modern view” (Subservient Covenant) is contrary to the Westminster Confession (which means Clark’s primary objection to the Baptist reading of the Old & New Covenants – that Abraham is not Moses – was rejected by Westminster).
 However, because the OPC holds to system subscription instead of full subscription, the debate is over the systematic implications of the view for the theology put forward in the Westminster Confession.
 And the systematic implications of covenant theology is what we’re interested in here.
 Winzer, representing the old view, warns that if the Subservient Covenant view is true, then paedobaptism is false.
 He echoes Westminster divines like George Gillespie, who warned

 The analogy betwixt Jewish & Christian church, little question of that little question… If this faile, the argument of Baptisme from circumcision will faile also… For that we must not looke to the state of the Jewish church, is only a warrantableness for the analogy of the Old Testament & New, granted.
 The brother that spake last said before we must cut loose the argument of Jewish church; [for] but how shall we prove pedo-Baptism?

 (Btw, that’s why Gillespie was a staunch defender of the theocratic views Clark denounced above.
 Gillespie was a better systematic theologian than Clark.
-He understood that to do away with theocracy is to do away with the Jewish model of the church, which will do away with infant baptism – but that’s a subject for an upcoming post).
+He understood that to do away with theocracy is to do away with the Jewish model of the church, which will do away with infant baptism.
+See here and here).

 But of course Clark objects and says that the opposite is true.
 If Abraham and Moses are continuous and united, as Calvin, Dickson, Gillespie, and Westminster argued, then baptists can demonstrate that any temporary aspects of Abraham tied to Moses pass away with Moses.